 THE CURRENT BOARD

 In September of 2010 the Hempstead and Oyster Bay Town Boards announced their new appointments to the Water Authority.
 The appointments made by the Hempstead Town Board were Richard Ronan, John Reinhardt and John Molloy; the appointments made by the Oyster Bay Town Board were Edward Kennedy and Walter D'Amato.
 The newly appointed members began meeting in December of 2010 and continue their work today.
 Effective of the Board Meeting on September 7, 2011, Mr. Molloy has stepped down from the Board.
+The seat held by Edward "Woody" Kennedy is currently vacant due to his sudden and unfortunate passing in April of 2014.

 AUTHORITY MISSION STATEMENT

-The mission of the Water Authority of Southeastern Nassau County is to determine the analyze the benefits and liabilities and study the feasibility of alternative forms of ownership and operation of the privately owned water system serving the southeastern portion of Nassau County.
+The mission of the Water Authority of Southeastern Nassau County is to determine and analyze the benefits and liabilities and study the feasibility of alternative forms of ownership and operation of the privately owned water system serving the southeastern portion of Nassau County.
 To this end, the Authority's board will utilize the services of a professional valuation consultant to determine total acquisition and operating costs under a number of scenarios.

 MEASUREMENT REPORT FOR FISCAL YEAR 2013